Hi, I’m Rachel Apelt, an artist and creative facilitator based in SEQ.

-I offer a spectrum of creative services: graphic recording, illustration, facilitation, community engagement, through to a range of art workshops in community and school contexts.
-Click on the links to find out more about the services I offer.
+I offer a spectrum of creative services: graphic recording, illustration, facilitation, community engagement, plus a range of art workshops in community and school contexts.
+Click on the links to find out more.

 Subscribe to updates to find out about the latest activities and events.